Inge Viett: 2 June movement

 After this Viett and a fellow "2 June" member fled to Beirut intending to meet up with prisoners who had been released and with other contacts who had fled to South Yemen.
 She spoke with Ali Hassan Salameh and with Abu Iyad, but apparently without any concrete results.
 After several weeks she returned to Europe.
 That was followed by a further visit to Lebanon where she undertook a military training course covering technical aspects of weapons, before again returning to Berlin.
 Later in the summer of 1975 the 2 June Movement undertook two bank attacks in West Berlin, during at least one of which they attracted additional headlines by distributing "chocolate kisses" (marshmallows coated in chocolate) to bank customers caught up in the raid.

 A further arrest followed on 9 September 1975.
-Viett was detained in a police exercise that also led to the arrests of Ralf Reinders und Juliane Plambeck.
+Viett was detained in a police exercise that also led to the arrests of Ralf Reinders and Juliane Plambeck.
 In a succession of further arrests the police now rapidly captured almost all the members of the 2 June Movement.
 Viett found herself back in the same cell that she had occupied before at the women's prison in Berlin's Lehrter Straße.
 An escape attempt on 24 December 1975 failed.
 She was part of a successful escape plan that was implemented on 7 July 1976 which involved getting hold of duplicate keys and overpowering two prison officials.
 Those who escaped also included Gabriele Rollnik, Monika Berberich and Juliane Plambeck.
 Berberich was recaptured while Viett and the other two travelled to Baghdad where, this time, they were reunited with some of the freed prisoners from 1975.
 She travelled in South Yemen where she spent three months in a Palestinian training camp.
 Here she adopted the cover name "Intissar".

 Returning to Europe, Viett and other members of the movement went to Vienna where the businessman Walter Palmers was kidnapped for ransom.
 He was released against a payment of slightly more than 30 million schillings.
 Viett escaped to Italy.
 Then, with the intention of carrying out another prisoner-release exercise in West Berlin, she travelled via Prague and Berlin-Schönefeld (then in East Berlin), to West Berlin.
 She was approached, while still in East Berlin, by officers of the Ministry for State Security who, much to her surprise, knew her real identity.
 A two-hour discussion followed.
-Since the erection in 1961 of the Berlin Wall, travel between the two halves of Berlin had been severely restricted, but during her discussion Viett received assurances from Colonel Harry Dahl that the East German authorities would not be collaborating with the West German police in her case, and that she could therefore be assured of free access to the German Democratic Republic (East Germany).
+Since the erection in 1961 of the Berlin Wall, travel between the two halves of Berlin had been severely restricted, but during her discussion Viett received assurances from Colonel Harry Dahl that the East German authorities would not be collaborating with the West German police in her case, and that she could therefore be assured of free access to East Germany.
 This level of backing from the East German authorities would later turn out to be more important than would necessarily have been apparent when Viett received the assurances.